Ireland´s Greenways are off the beaten track routes for walkers, cyclists, and other non-motorized transport in Ireland.

 We recommend hiring a bicycle and starting your cycle from Dungarvan.
 This route affords beautiful views of Dungarvan Bay and King John’s Castle and the Waterford coast, before passing over the famous Ballyvoyle Viaduct.

-After the viaduct, whether you are cycling or walking, you can look forward to travelling through the Durrow Tunnel – one of the most iconic features of the Greenway.
-Cycling through the dark stone tunnel allows tourists to relive what it was like travelling by train all those years ago.
+After the viaduct, whether you are cycling or walking, you can look forward to traveling through the Durrow Tunnel – one of the most iconic features of the Greenway.
+Cycling through the dark stone tunnel allows tourists to relive what it was like traveling by train all those years ago.
 In terms of difficulty, the trail is suitable for people of all fitness levels and is a great way to spend a family day out.

 2. Great Western Greenway

 The Great Western Greenway is divided into three sections (see below), and can be completed in sections or as one whole cycle or walk.
-We recommend starting the trail from Achill and finishing in Westport, as the trail is easier from the start, however the Greenway can be completed in either direction.
+We recommend starting the trail from Achill and finishing in Westport, as the trail is easier from the start, however, the Greenway can be completed in either direction.

 - Achill to Mulrann

 3. Great Southern Trail